Murray CSO control project -- Building a new storage tank to protect Puget Sound

 Protect public health

 Like many cities around the country (external link), the older parts of King County's wastewater system uses a single set of pipes to carry untreated sewage and stormwater to a treatment plant.
-To prevent sewer backups into homes and streets, the system includes safety valves called “combined sewer overflows” that route excess sewage and sewage flow directly into Puget Sound during storms.
+To prevent sewer backups into homes and streets, the system includes safety valves called “combined sewer overflows” that route excess sewage and polluted stormwater flow directly into Puget Sound during storms.
 Although CSOs reduce potential exposure to untreated sewage, they pose significant public health concerns.

 Clean up Puget Sound